piyumaldissanayake/quote-generator/README.md

 # quote-generator

+The website shows a new quote and new quotes can be loaded as wished.
+Any quote can be tweeted out as well.

 This project is a simple project to demostrate the use of free apis to build a website.

 Quotes are being randomly loaded using the https://forismatic.com/en/api/ Random Quote API Fonts are being loaded by font-awesome api.

-The page it self gives the user the ability to generate new quotes and also tweet out a new quote.